 • Assist in execution of the District’s annual native Plant Sale with the help of other staff members.

-• Prepare reports on activities and progress as directed by the Farm Planning & Agricultural Assistance Program Director or the District’s Executive Director.
+• Prepare reports on activities and progress as directed by the Farm Planning and Agricultural Assistance Program Director or the District’s Executive Director.

-• Other duties as assigned by the Farm Planning & Agricultural Assistance Program Director or the District’s Executive Director.
+• Other duties as assigned by the Farm Planning and Agricultural Assistance Program Director or the District’s Executive Director.

 The person in this position must have a bachelor’s degree with academic training and/or experience in agricultural operations or natural sciences or related fields.
 At least two years of experience in a similar working environment may be accepted in lieu of a degree.
-We are seeking a candidate who excels in relationship-building, is results-oriented, has the ability to multi-task, prioritize actions, and who has strong organizational, project, and time management skills.
+We are seeking a candidate who excels in relationship-building, is results-oriented, can multi-task, prioritize actions, and has strong organizational, project, and time management skills.
 You should have:

 • Interest in and commitment to natural resources enhancement and public education.

 • Knowledge of a broad range of soil and water conservation principles, techniques, methods and practices to apply and install conservation systems which involve complex and diverse agricultural and other land uses.